iterative/dvc.org/content/docs/command-reference/config.md

 [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories#structure-of-the-cache-directory) for more details.)
 This section contains the following options:

 - `cache.dir` - set/unset cache directory location.
-A correct value must be
+A correct value is either an
-  either an absolute path or a path **relative to the config file location**.
+  absolute path, or a path **relative to the config file location**.
 The default value is `cache`, that resolves to `.dvc/cache` (relative to the project config file location).

-  > See also helper command `dvc cache dir` to intuitively set this config
+  > See also the helper command `dvc cache dir` to intuitively set this config
   > option, properly transforming paths relative to the current working
   > directory into paths relative to the config file location.